miracum/dqa-dqastats/README.md

 Currently implemented features are:

-* descriptive (univariate) analysis of categorical and continuous variables of a source data system and a target data system
+* descriptive (univariate) analysis of categorical and continuous variables of a source database and a target database
-* checks of the extract-transform-load (ETL) pipeline (by comparing distinct values and valid values between the source data system and the target data system)
+* checks of the extract-transform-load (ETL) pipeline (by comparing distinct values and valid values between the source database and the target database)
 * value conformance checks by comparing the resulting statistics to value constraints (given in a meta data repository (MDR))
 * 'atemporal plausibility' checks (multivariate)
 * 'uniqueness plausibility' checks (multivariate)